I'm not like most other authors...

 And then I read the sequel!

-And then I re-read the sequel - and, as was the case with Book 1, I enjoyed it a hell of a lot more the second time round.
+re-read the sequel - and, as was the case with Book 1, I enjoyed it a hell of a lot more the second time round.
 And so book-by-book, year-by-year I made my way through all nine.
 As well as the novella and short-story-collection.

 And on August 28th 2014, when the final book "The Dying of the Light" was released, I'd never been more excited to read anything EVER.